eclipse-ibeji/freyja/docs/design/README.md

 Freyja currently only supports device-to-cloud (D2C) scenarios.
 Cloud-to-device (C2D) scenarios are planned for the future, though there are no current designs for this feature.

 In addition, Freyja currently only supports a built-in set of protocols and data schemas for communication with providers.
-In the future, this will have a pluggbale model similar to other adapters to enable custom protocols.
+In the future, this will have a pluggable model similar to other adapters to enable custom protocols.